#NextGenEcon

 Prof. Dr. Ansgar Wübker

-We dare you: if you answer “yes” to any of these questions, you are ready to thrive in GSE.
+We dare you: if you answer “yes” to any one of these questions, you are ready to thrive in Global Sustainability Economics.

-1. Do you want to actively tackle the most pressing global sustainability challenges - from climate change and biodiversity loss to deforestation?
+1. Do you want to tackle the world’s most pressing sustainability challenges, from climate change and biodiversity loss to deforestation, on a global scale?

-2. Do you want to analyze how the responsibilities and burdens of these issues are distributed between the Global North and South - and develop policy strategies that address these inequalities?
+2. Do you want to analyze how the responsibilities and burdens of these problems are distributed between the Global North and South—and develop policies that address these inequalities?

-3. Are you ready to translate complex economic, social, and ecological data into actionable solutions for governments, international organizations, and businesses?
+3. Are you ready to integrate complex economic, social, and environmental data into actionable solutions for governments, international organizations, and companies?

-4. Do you want to combine sound economic analysis with intercultural and interdisciplinary approaches to develop strategies that truly make an impact?
+4. Do you want to combine rigorous economic analysis with intercultural and interdisciplinary approaches to create strategies that truly make a difference?

-5. Or would you like to design, implement, and evaluate sustainability policies and strategies - supported by cutting-edge empirical research - in international organizations, NGOs, or research institutions?
+5. Or would you rather design, implement, and evaluate sustainability policies and strategies, using cutting-edge empirical research, in international organizations, NGOs, or research institutes?

-As sustainability increasingly moves to the center of politics, business, and society, your expertise will be in high demand.
-Become part of the program and help shape a just and sustainable future - study where innovative economic thinking meets global responsibility!
+As sustainability becomes central to politics, business, and society, your expertise will be in demand.
+Join us and shape a just, sustainable future—study where innovative economic thinking meets global responsibility!

 Representative for Study Affairs